etrusci-org/olay/README.md

 ## Hosting

 You are free to use the version hosted by me.
-The base URL is `https://etrusci.org/tool/olay/?`.
+The base URL for the latest release is `https://etrusci.org/tool/olay/?`.

+You can also point to a specific release by adding the version number to the URL.
+E.g. for version 1.0.4 you would use the URL `https://etrusci.org/tool/olay/1.0.4/?`.

 If you prefer to host it yourself and/or create your own modules, see [DEVELOPMENT](./DEVELOPMENT.md).